The WaWa Project empowers children with disabilities in Ghana by partnering with their families, communities, and organizations.

-The WaWa Project is a non-profit organization providing a generation of overlooked children living with disabilities in Ghana, West Africa with an education.
-Our goal is to prepare them to be self-reliant, independent individuals who become positive, active and contributing members of a community.
+The WaWa Project is a non-profit organization providing support to children living with disabilities in Ghana, West Africa.
+Our goal assist in preparing them to be self-reliant, independent individuals who become positive, active and contributing members of a community.

-The WaWa Project aims to collaborate with local schools to renovate their buildings in order to make them handicap-accessible.
-Also, WaWa will introduce and incorporate new pieces of curriculum focused on educating and changing the perceptions of people with disabilities in Ghana.
+The WaWa Project aims to collaborate with local schools to support students with disabilities who are in need, financially.
+WaWa also hopes to collaborate with local institutions and schools to incorporate new pieces of curriculum focused on educating and changing the perceptions of people with disabilities.

-By equipping these individuals with the tools and skills they need to be fully integrated into their community, our ultimate goal is to alter the perceived notion that disabled individuals lead less-fulfilled lives or are less capable of contributing to society.
+By equipping our students with the tools and skills they need to be fully integrated into their community, our ultimate goal is to alter the perceived notion that disabled individuals lead less-fulfilled lives or are less capable of contributing to society.

 About the Problem